 IMPORTANT WARNING:

 Lamivudine and tenofovir should not be used to treat hepatitis B virus infection (HBV; an ongoing liver infection).
 Tell your doctor if you have or think you may have HBV.
 Your doctor may test you to see if you have HBV before you begin your treatment with lamivudine and tenofovir.
-If you have HBV and you take lamivudine and tenofovir, your condition may suddenly worsen when you stop taking lamivudine and tenofovir.
-Your doctor will examine you and order lab tests regularly for several months after you stop taking lamivudine and tenofovir to see if your HBV has worsened.
+If you have HBV and you take lamivudine and tenofovir, your condition may suddenly worsen when you stop taking it.
+Your doctor will examine you and order lab tests regularly for several months after you stop taking lamivudine and tenofovir.

 Keep all appointments with your doctor and the laboratory.
 Your doctor will order certain tests to check your body's response to lamivudine and tenofovir.